vkovac2/multiagent_fairness_reproducibility/README.md

 # Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility Study

-This repository is the official implementation of Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility Study.
-Models have been placed in the folder models_evaluation while trajectories have been placed in the folder trajectories_for_plots.
+This repository contains a reproducibility and extension study for the Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility Research Paper.
+The goal was to analyse the paper's reproducibility while studying if the author's claims generalise to a reduced, simpler world, avoiding the requirement of long training times.

 ## Cloning the repository